mathemakitten/mathemakitten/README.md

 ### hi, i'm helen! ✨

-I'm a founding engineer at [Cohere](https://cohere.ai/), where I lead our Safety work.
+i'm a founding engineer at [Cohere](https://cohere.ai/), where I lead our Safety work.

 ***